nicokuehn-dci/webstore_backend/README.md

 # WebStore App

-A comprehensive e-commerce backend system with a CLI interface, featuring user management, product catalog, order processing, and secure payment integration.
+A Python-based command-line interface (CLI) e-commerce application featuring an interactive menu system, comprehensive product management, and secure user authentication.

 ## Overview

-This project combines a powerful backend API with an interactive CLI interface for managing an e-commerce platform.
-It provides a complete solution for both administrators and customers, with features ranging from user authentication to order processing.
+This project implements a feature-rich e-commerce platform using Python's blessed library for terminal UI.
+It provides an intuitive, color-coded interface with smooth navigation, real-time cart management, and a sophisticated product catalog system.
+The application uses JSON-based data storage for maintaining user, product, and transaction data.

 ## Application Screenshots